 Jesse has collaborated with many composers and participated in numerous world, US, and New Mexico premieres of solo, chamber, orchestra and opera works.
-She has been a Featured Performer of Powell Flutes, and served multiple times as a Newly Published Music judge for the National Flute Association.
+She has been a Featured Performer of Powell Flutes, appeared in Rolling Stone magazine, and served multiple times as a Newly Published Music judge for the National Flute Association.

 SUNDAY, JANUARY 21, 2018